Radcliff Camera, Oxford

 Specific qualifications and structure of the selection process

-The Marshall Scholarship is available to U.S. students having graduated after April 2000, usually with a post-freshman GPA of 3.7.
+The Marshall Scholarship is available to U.S. graduating seniors and postgraduates, usually with a post-freshman minimum GPA of 3.7.

 General qualifications